jckouame/EclipseTrainingSlides/slides.md

 - restarting eclipse -> state of button is forgotten but the view layout and such is remembered
 - using preferences to save state; using preference scope
 - reference: how to add a UI preference
-- Job and UIJob, Display.asyncExec and Display.syncExec by adding a blinking thingy that uses a Job + syncExec or asyncExec
+- Job and UIJob, Display.asyncExec and Display.syncExec by adding a blinking thingy, like a counting label, that uses a Job + syncExec or asyncExec
 - the use of final and final arrays in async programming
 - Progress Monitor to allow cancelling the blinking job and showing progress